Type: Chicago-type double-leaf bascule

 The Morrison Bridge is an important link to the inner city network of highways and bridges.
 This spot on the Willamette River always has been an important crossing.
-Strategically located as a gateway to Downtown Portland, two other Morrison bridges—built in 1887 and 1905—preceded the current six-lane structure.
-Completed in May of 1958, the bridge was originally designed to link Morrison Street, Belmont Street and Water Avenue on the east side to Washington, Alder and Front Streets on the west.
+Strategically located as a gateway to downtown Portland, two other Morrison bridges—built in 1887 and 1905—preceded the current six-lane structure.
+The 1887 bridge was Portland’s first Willamette River bridge.
+Completed in May of 1958, the current Morrison Bridge was originally designed to link Morrison Street, Belmont Street and Water Avenue on the east side to Washington, Alder and Front Streets on the west.
 In 1961, a series of ramps were added to connect Interstates 5 and 84 to the bridge, making it a major transportation corridor.

 Sleek in design—"minimalist architecture," some say—the Morrison Bridge marked the advent of freeways and faster cars in the Portland area.
 Today, Morrison is a busy bridge.
 Situated at the intersection of two Interstate freeways, the Morrison carries 50,000 vehicles daily.